Kentucky falls to Louisville 44-40 in the annual Governor's Cup game between the in-state rivals

 Under the guidance of Scott, the running back position has become one of the deepest positions on the team.
 The group features the team’s leading rusher from each of the last two seasons, Stanley “Boom” Williams in 2014 and Jojo Kemp in 2013.
 Sophomore Mikel Horton showed exciting potential last season and freshman Sihiem King adds more talent to the mix.

-Scott has ventured back to Kentucky after spending the last three seasons at Texas Tech.
-While TTU has been known for great success throwing the ball, Scott's running backs have made significant contributions to the offense as well.
+Himself a former running back at Kentucky, Scott ventured back to the Bluegrass after spending 2010-12 at Texas Tech.
+While TTU was known for great success throwing the ball, Scott’s running backs made significant contributions to the offense as well.
 The Red Raiders rushed for 135.7 yards per game and scored 52 rushing touchdowns during his three seasons.
-TTU's primary running backs averaged 5.0 yards per rushing attempt.
+TTU’s primary running backs averaged 5.0 yards per rushing attempt.

 The improvements continued in Scott’s second season as Texas Tech was on pace to have its best year rushing since the late 1990s before Tech’s top two rushers both sustained season-ending injuries.
 The Red Raider running backs still rushed for 1,516 yards on the season.

 In 2012, TTU averaged 139.9 yards per game on the ground with three backs rushing for more than 400 yards each.
 Overall, Texas Tech won the TicketCity Bowl over Northwestern following the 2010 season and defeated Minnesota in the Meineke Car Care Bowl of Texas in 2012.

 Scott earned his first full-time coaching job at Troy as an assistant coach for running backs from 2007-09, helping lead the Trojans to three consecutive Sun Belt Conference Championships and a pair of appearances in the New Orleans Bowl.